sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 ![](assets/subdomains_details_senderinfo.png)

->[!NOTE]
+>[!IMPORTANT]
 >
->Additionally to the processing stage, Adobe will notify the deliverability team about the new subdomain in order to audit the subdomain that has been created.
-The audit process can take up to 3 days after the subdomain has been delegated.
+>Following the processing stage, you should verify with Adobe Customer Care that an audit request has been filed for the deliverability team to audit the new subdomain that has been created.
+The audit process can take up to 3  10 business days after the subdomain has been delegated.
 >
 >The checks that are performed include feedback loops and spam complaint loops testing.
 We therefore do not recommend using the subdomain before the audit has been completed, as it could result in bad subdomain reputation.